Matthias Corvinus: Early rule and consolidation (1458–1464)

-The Ottoman Sultan Mehmed II invaded Wallachia in early 1462.
-He did not conquer the country but the Wallachian boyars dethroned the anti-Ottoman Vlad Dracula, replacing him with the Sultan's favorite, Radu the Fair.
+Ottoman Sultan Mehmed II invaded Wallachia in early 1462.
+He did not conquer the country but the Wallachian boyars dethroned the anti-Ottoman Vlad Dracula and replaced him with the Sultan's favorite, Radu the Fair.
 The new Prince was willing to grant concessions to the Transylvanian Saxon merchants, who had come into bitter conflict with Vlad Dracula.
 The latter sought assistance from Matthias and they met in Brassó (now Brașov, Romania) in November.
-However, the Saxons presented Matthias with a letter allegedly written by Vlad Dracula to Sultan Mehmed, in which the Prince offered his support to the Ottomans.
+However, the Saxons presented Matthias with a letter that was allegedly written by Vlad Dracula to Sultan Mehmed in which the Prince offered his support to the Ottomans.
 Convinced of Vlad Dracula's treachery, Matthias had him imprisoned.

 In preparation for a war against the Ottomans, Matthias held a Diet at Tolna in March 1463.
-Although the Estates authorized him to levy a one-florin extraordinary tax, he did not intervene when Mehmed II invaded Bosnia in June.
+Although the Estates authorized him to levy an extraordinary tax of one florin, he did not intervene when Mehmed II invaded Bosnia in June.
 In a month, the Ottomans murdered King Stephen Tomašević and conquered the whole country.
-Matthias only adopted an offensive foreign policy after the terms of his peace with Emperor Frederick were ratified in Wiener Neustadt on 19 July 1463.
+Matthias adopted an offensive foreign policy only after the terms of his peace with Emperor Frederick had been ratified in Wiener Neustadt on 19 July 1463.
 He led his troops to Bosnia and conquered Jajce and other forts in its northern parts.
 The conquered regions were organized into new defensive provinces, the banates of Jajce and Srebrenik.
 Matthias was assisted by Stjepan Vukčić Kosača, Grand Duke of Bosnia, who controlled the area of modern and Old Hercegovina.
 A former vassal to the Bosnian kings, Stjepan accepted Matthias's suzerainty.

 Queen Catherine died in early 1464 during preparations for her husband's coronation with the Holy Crown, which had been returned by Emperor Frederick.
 The ceremony was carried out in full accordance with the customary law of Hungary on 29 March 1464; Archbishop of Esztergom Dénes Szécsi ceremoniously put the Holy Crown on Matthias's head in Székesfehérvár.
 At the Diet assembled on this occasion, the newly crowned King confirmed the liberties of the nobility.
 Hereafter the legality of Matthias's reign could not be questioned.